-Her dad held onto Touch, the Dutch Warmblood horse Roxie has ridden for years.
+Her dad held onto Touche, the Dutch Warmblood horse Roxie has ridden for years.
 But Touch was a little jumpy, and Roxie's balance is shaky.
 She took a tumble from the platform she uses to climb onto the saddle, hitting the dirt below.

 She didn't stay down long.

 Roxie, 27, of Kennewick, soon was guiding Touche around the Finley arena.
 She looked comfortable, happy.

 Riding feels the same as it used to, she said.